Social innovation and the SDGs

 Skilling Queenslanders for Work Program

 We partnered with various stakeholders to help the Rockhampton region's unemployed learn new skills and improve their everyday lives through the Skilling Queenslanders for Work program funded by the Queensland Government's Department of Employment, Small Business and Training.

 Project Booyah in collaboration with Queensland Police, Police Citizen Youth Club and the Queensland Government provides at-risk students with hospitality training.

-CQUniversity has partnered with Arrow Energy to deliver their Whanu Binal Indigenous Entrepreneur Program.
-This partnership was established in 2019 and supports Aboriginal and Torres Strait Islander businesses and individual workers in its operational footprint and is designed for Indigenous Entrepreneurs, executives, managers and Traditional Custodians.
+We have partnered with Arrow Energy to deliver their Whanu Binal Indigenous Entrepreneur Program.
+This partnership was established in 2019 and continued to support Aboriginal and Torres Strait Islander businesses and individual workers throughout 2021 and is designed for Indigenous Entrepreneurs, executives, managers and Traditional Custodians.

 The ‘Women in Agri-tech’ project will create and foster a strong network of female teachers who will become leaders in digital literacy, STEM and entrepreneurship in regional, rural and remote areas.
 They will be guided by female researchers, professionals and entrepreneurs to develop engaging learning resources which will, in turn, inspire girls in the classroom to realise the opportunities available to them.

 Women in Agri-tech offer a range of programs and events for students and women in agriculture.
 This includes the Pitch Competition and the free access to twelve learning modules suitable for Year 7-12 students featuring agri-tech tools and systems which were written by the participants of the Women in Agri-tech project.

 Women In STEM